petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
-= Version 3.3.2 =
-* Bugfix: The widget for the Groups was a different setup as the others breaking certain theme layouts.

-= Version 3.3.1 =
-* Bugfix: Hierarchy in the dropdown with selected categories didn't work properly.

 = Version 3.3 =
 * Ability to assign multiple Category Groups to a post/page.
 * Bugfix: When using SSL in the admin section save would redirect to non-SSL and not saving the options.
+* Bugfix: Hierarchy in the dropdown with selected categories didn't work properly.
+* Bugfix: The widget for the Groups was a different setup as the others breaking certain theme layouts.

 = Version 3.2.2 =
 * Bugfix: Problem with Chrome and saving the category group.